ekremanli/react-native-pjsip/README.md

 A [PJSIP](http://www.pjsip.org/) module for React Native.

+## Changes

+Added don't switch to tcp option to configutarion.

 ## Support
 - Currently support for iOS and Android.
 - Support video and audio communication.